-The Company has a Financial Strength Rating of A (Excellent) with stable outlook and an Long-Term Issuer Credit Rating improved from "a" with positive outlook to "a+" with stable outlook, assigned by A.M.
-Best on 10 January 2019.
+The Company has a Financial Strength Rating of A (Excellent) with stable outlook and an Long-Term Issuer Credit Rating "a+" with stable outlook, assigned by A.M.
+Best on 18 December 2020.

-D.10.
-Capital management

-The Capital Management Policy defines principles for Capital Management activities.
+D.10 Capital management The Capital Management Policy defines principles for Capital Management activities.